Watch Freddie Gibbs' film debut in first trailer for 'Down With The King'

-This summer sees Freddie Gibbs make his film debut, with a starring role in the forthcoming Down With The King.
+This summer sees rapper Freddie Gibbs make his film debut, with a starring role in the forthcoming Down With The King.

 The movie sees Gibbs star as Mercury “Money Merc” Maxwell, a superstar rapper who is sent by his manager to a farm in the countryside in order to escape the pressures of fame in the city.